 ACKNOWLEDGING Family Identities & Expertise

 “Dialoguing with families promotes culturally responsive environments,” says parent Josephine Lorya-Ozulamu.
-We invite dialogue with families to understand their culturally informed expertise and experiences.
+We invite dialogue with families to understand their expertise and experiences, which include those related to their cultural backgrounds.

 family with children outside seated in the grass with a kite

-In this section, you’ll explore strategies to effectively partner with the families of individuals with whom you work by acknowledging their whole personhood and culture: social identities, values, lived experiences, traditions, wisdom, etc. This is an ongoing, critical part of your practice because:
+In this section, you’ll explore strategies to effectively partner with the families of individuals with whom you work by acknowledging the entirety of who they are: their social identities, values, lived experiences, traditions, wisdom, etc. This is an ongoing, critical part of your practice because:

-1. Acknowledging families’ cultures is central to offering culturally congruent support, and
+1. Acknowledging families’ backgrounds is central to offering support tailored to them and their beliefs

 2. Acknowledging families can positively influence behavioral health outcomes and quality of life.